uodami/TestingDurableFunctions/README.md

 # TestingDurableFunctions
-A solution containing a sample on testing Azure durable functions with Specflow
+A solution containing an example on testing Azure durable functions with Specflow.